 Madrid 2014 - The Madrid Rio Park

 Of the modern bridges, we only managed to see one - the Arganzuela Footbridge.
-It was designed be French architect Dominique Perrault.
+It was designed by French architect Dominique Perrault.
 The design of the bridge is based on 2 spirals intersecting each other - like the DNA double-helix.
-Some sections of the spirals are open - and some are covered by metal wire mesh which shade the sun.
-To me it looked a lot like the sandworms in Dune.
+Some sections of the spirals are open - and some are covered by metal wire mesh which shades the sun.
+To me, it looked a lot like the sandworms in Dune.